 The important thing to understand is that specific brands of washing machine (or any appliance) tend to be either budget, middle of the road, or more rarely, high quality, and all washing machines within their range are built the same standards (even sharing most parts).

-With budget washing machines I’d argue their most basic model is probably better
+With budget washing machines you could argue their most basic model is probably better

-The worst quality washing machine manufacturer in the UK can still produce a souped-up model in the latest fashionable colour.
-It will spin way too fast for the build quality of the machine, and bounce around the kitchen because the suspension is cheap – but is still expensive.
+The worst quality washing machine manufacturer can still produce a souped-up model in the latest fashionable colour.
+It will spin way too fast for the build quality of the machine and bounce around the kitchen because the suspension is cheap – but the washer could still expensive because of the perceived value of its features.
 If you take out an extended warranty too, you can end up paying out more money for a rubbish washing machine than for a less specified but high quality washing machine which would last much longer.

 Compare the basic entry model of each brand of washing machine you are interested in.
 So if you see a £500 washing machine, but they do a basic model at just £290, you know that the £500 washing machine is likely to be built to the same build quality as the £250 washing machine, the rest of your money is going on features.

 Ideally, if money's no object then a washing machine that combines higher spec and quality is best, but if money is tight then a basic cheap washing machine may have to do.
-I just think too many people are paying £400 – £500 out for washing machines that are not well made at all but just have bigger drums and faster spins, when for the same money they could buy a much better quality one.
+I just think too many people are paying £500 – £600 out for washing machines that are not well made at all but just have bigger drums and faster spins, when for the same money they could buy a better quality one with less features.

 Finally: Don't go on looks.
 The highest quality washing machines are rarely the most "attractive" (often expected to go into wash rooms) and the ones that look the nicest, are often not as well made.